 A legislative requirement whereby pension benefits must be used to provide retirement income and cannot be received in a lump sum cash amount.

-Normal form of pension is the form of payment under which the member’s accrued pension is entitled to be paid beginning on his/her normal retirement date.
+The normal form of pension is the form of payment under which the member’s accrued pension is entitled to be paid beginning on his/her normal retirement date.

 Normal Retirement Date